 - WSI statutorily excludes the service from coverage, e.g. hot/cold packs, Biofreeze, dry needling

 - WSI statutorily limits the service quantity, e.g. trigger point injections (maximum of 20 injections per claim)

 - WSI does not cover the service, e.g. massage therapy performed by a massage therapist

 - WSI's Utilization Review department deems the service not medically necessary to treat the work injury

 In contrast, the following are examples of when a provider does not need to use an ABN form:

 - Routine service related to the treatment of a compensable work injury, e.g. office visit, therapy

 - Treatment of a condition for which WSI has not determined liability or has denied liability

-To identify a charge accompanied by a signed ABN, which must be specific to the date of service, a provider should append modifier GA to the applicable bill line(s).
-Submit the medical bill, ABN, and supporting documentation to WSI.
-WSI will review for the most appropriate payment determination and specify whether a provider may bill an injured worker or other insurance on the remittance advice.
+Submit the medical bill, ABN and the supporting medical documentation to WSI.
+WSI will make an appropriate payment determination and specify whether a provider may bill an injured employee or other insurance on the remittance advice.